DBProductions/rabbitmq-cluster/README.md

 The running federation links can called over the API: `http://localhost:15672/api/federation-links`

     $ ./scripts/setup_federation.sh
-    Adding user "federal" ...
-    Setting permissions for user "federal" in vhost "vhost" ...
-    Adding user "federal" ...
-    Setting permissions for user "federal" in vhost "vhost" ... exchange declared
-    queue declared
-    queue declared
-    binding declared
-    Setting runtime parameter "federation-upstream" for component "rabbitmq2" to "{"uri": "amqp://federal:federal@rabbitmq2:5672/vhost", "ack-mode":"on-confirm", "reconnect-delay": 1, "prefetch-count": 200, "max-hops": 1}" in vhost "vhost" ...
-    Setting runtime parameter "federation-upstream-set" for component "rabbitmq2" to "[{"upstream": "rabbitmq2"}]" in vhost "vhost" ...
-    Setting runtime parameter "federation-upstream" for component "rabbitmq3" to "{"uri": "amqp://federal:federal@rabbitmq3:5672/vhost", "ack-mode":"on-confirm", "reconnect-delay": 1, "prefetch-count": 200}" in vhost "vhost" ...
-    Setting runtime parameter "federation-upstream-set" for component "rabbitmq3" to "[{"upstream": "rabbitmq3"}]" in vhost "vhost" ...
-    Setting policy "federation_rabbitmq2" for pattern "rabbitmq2.federated.*" to "{"federation-upstream-set": "rabbitmq2"}" with priority "0" for vhost "vhost" ...
-    Setting policy "ha-federation" for pattern "^federation:*" to "{"ha-mode": "all"}" with priority "0" for vhost "vhost" ...
-    Setting policy "federation_rabbitmq3" for pattern "federated.*" to "{"federation-upstream-set": "rabbitmq3"}" with priority "0" for vhost "vhost" ...
-    Setting policy "ha-federation" for pattern "^federation:*" to "{"ha-mode": "all"}" with priority "0" for vhost "vhost" ...

 ### setup_shovel.sh
 Instead of joining a cluster, we have three broker and want to connect them.